 The changing landscape

 In the media and entertainment value chain, IoT data sources can be taken advantage of in order to better understand their customers.
-In the case of Situational Analytics, organisations can use network-centric data to measure current behaviours, performance and competition to support day to day processes in decision making.
-With Predictive Analytics, it is possible to anticipate customer behavioural patterns and gain business intelligence to improve offerings.
-Prescriptive Analytics on the other hand will improve the ability to respond to customer interactions in the wake of crisis management or to develop more intuitive user experiences in delivering content.
+In the case of Situational Analytics, organizations can use network-centric data to measure current behaviors, performance, and competition to support day to day processes in decision making.
+With Predictive Analytics, it is possible to anticipate customer behavioral patterns and gain business intelligence to improve offerings.
+Prescriptive Analytics, on the other hand, will improve the ability to respond to customer interactions in the wake of crisis management or to develop more intuitive user experiences in delivering content.

 With technology providers and industry groups integrating and collaborating within a diverse ecosystem, creating an immersive environment that will augment a plethora of media experiences is truly exciting to anticipate.